BRITE-REU/snakemake-workshop/README.md

     - Hint: Use git to commit and push your changes as you work

 ## Some Hints
-- To test your work as you go, we suggest you comment out all rules that follow the current rule you are implementing, as well as the rule 'all'.
+- To test your work as you go, we suggest you comment out all rules that follow the current rule you are implementing.
 Then when you call the Snakfile, specify which output file you want to create.

+____

 TODO: